kajalsrivastava34/calculator-/README.md

 # calculator-
-This calculator is mini project of python
+This is my mini project which is created with the help of python